Blogs

 In one of the southern states, a tech startup founder had the worst experience of dealing with a marketing agency who had claimed to have worked with giant brand names, only to find out that they were untrue.
 It had false portfolios to lure business owners to sign with them, and once done, after-sales services were horrible!

 At this stage this startup can’t afford a marketing team, or a fractional CMO which would cost them roughly $5,000 per month for one day a week.
 They has to do something, so they switched to paid advertising on social media.
 The agency spent their money on Instagram and Facebook when, for a B2B tech startup, LinkedIn would have been a more appropriate platform.
-Lastly, without proper content on the website, that little traction they got didn’t convert into anything meaningful.
+Lastly, without proper content marketing for small business, that little traction they got didn’t convert into anything meaningful.

 With poor small business SEO, even the best websites struggle to rank, and leads dry up fast.
 Good SEO is no longer optional.